 The Environmental Management Framework (EMF) implementation requires an organization support structure in the form of organizational requirements, training needs and plan, and information management system.
 The following section captures these institutional arrangements for EMF implementation by concerned officials of LGED, their consultant and working contractors.
-An organizational structure shall be developed at the corporate, regional and site level to aid effective implementation of the EMF document.
-The organizational of the LGED flowchart are shown in Figure 5.1.
-The Design Consultant, PMU Support and Supervision Consultant that would be hired by LGED for the project execution also assist the implementation of the environmental steps in accordance with EMF.
+An organizational structure was developed at the corporate, regional and site level to aid effective implementation of the EMF document.
+The Design Consultant, PMU Support Consultant and Supervision Consultant that would be hired by LGED for the project execution also assist the implementation of the environmental steps in accordance with EMF.

-The EMU to be strengthened to implement and manage the EMF will be structured to provide coordination, technical support and services during the environmental screening and preparation of EA, and implementation of the environmental mitigation measures.
-Functions and the staffing responsibilities of EMU are listed in Table 5.1.
-In order to effectively manage the EA process and EMP implementation, the EMU will be established and made operational as soon as possible.
-The XEN (Environment) and the two Assistant Engineers (Environment) as shown in the Fig 6.1 could be selected from the existing GoB officials and provided extensive training and exposure during the project implementation period to be able to undertake the assigned responsibilities effectively.
-For the first year of subprojects, an individual consultant from LGED will carry out the environmental screening.
+The EMU works to implement and manage the EMF to provide co-ordination, technical support and services during the environmental screening and preparation of EA, and implementation of the environmental mitigation measures.
+The XEN (Environment) and the two Assistant Engineers (Environment) is selected from the existing GoB officials to undertake the assigned responsibilities effectively.

-The PMU Support Consultant will review and clear all screening and environmental assessment reports.
-LGED will conduct verification of some screening.
-The PMU Support Consultants will also review and update Environmental Supervision Manual incorporating the rural road and bridge maintenance and rehabilitation market improvement issues in the beginning of their contract to confirm the environmental supervision procedures and systems including inspection, monitoring and reporting mechanisms to be followed by each associated parties during the sub-project implementation.
-The manual will be continuously updated / modified throughout the implementation period so as to document the best operating / construction practices for future use by LGED as part of the agreed strategy or mainstreaming the environmental management process into all LGED works.
-The Environmental Specialist of the PMU Support Consultants would primarily be responsible for providing technical assistance to the EMU, XEN, and Upazila Engineers.
+The PMU support Consultants reviews and clears all screening and environmental assessment reports.
+LGED conducted verification of some screening.
+The PMU support consultants also reviews and updates Environmental Monitoring Checklist incorporating the rural road improvements, rural road maintenance, rural waterways, growth center market improvement issues in the beginning of their contract to confirm the environmental supervision procedures and systems including inspection, monitoring and reporting mechanisms to be followed by each associated parties during the sub-project implementation.

-The PMU Support Consultant shall assist LGED in quality control, monitoring, coordinating and implementation of EMF, supervising the measures necessary to mitigate the projects effects on the society and environment as outlined in the documents.
-The assistance will include review of social and environmental screening/assessment, plans and & budget and, where necessary, structuring and phasing implementation of the plans and identifying the specific agencies to be involved in the mitigation of social and environmental protection activities, particularly in cases where NGO participation needs to be arranged and coordinated.
+The PMU support consultant assisted LGED in quality control, monitoring, coordinating and implementation of EMF, supervising the measures necessary to mitigate the projects effects on the society and environment as outlined in the documents.
+The assistance includes review of social and environmental screening/assessment, plans and budget implementation of the plans and identifying the specific agencies to be involved in the mitigation of social and environmental protection activities, particularly in cases where NGO participation needs to be arranged and coordinated.

-The DS consultants will be based in the regional office and will be responsible for design and overall supervision including proper environmental screening, IEE or EIA (If necessary) of subproject activities.
-The design consultants will ensure quality control and report to PD through the management consultant.
+In additional Financing, the DS consultants will be responsible for design and overall supervision including proper Environmental Assessment (EA) or EIA (If necessary) of sub-project activities.
+The design consultants will ensure quality control and report to PD.
 The DS will also assist the EMU for ensuring environmental compliance and monitoring of progress including EMP and/or ECP implementation.